shadowwalker/next-pwa/examples/offline-fallback/README.md

 [TOC]

-This example demonstrates how to use `next-pwa` plugin to implement fallback route, image or font when fetch error.
+This example demonstrates how to use `next-pwa` to implement fallback route, image or font when fetch error.
 Fetch error usually happens when **offline**.
-Note fetch is successful even when server returns error codes `404, 400, 500, ...`
+(Note fetch is successful even when server returns error codes `404, 400, 500, ...`)

 This example uses **Inject Manifest** module from `workbox`.
 The advantage of using this module is you get more control over your service worker.
 The disadvantage is that it's more complicated and needs to write more code.